| Communities

 1. French Immersion: French Immersion schools flip the language ratio with the entire curriculum in French, and some English language courses available.

-2. International Baccalaureate (IB) Program: This internationally recognized program focuses in-depth studies, critical thinking, and practical experience, making it ideal if you envision your child attending an international university.
+2. International Baccalaureate (IB) Program: This internationally recognized program focuses on in-depth studies, critical thinking, and practical experience, making it ideal if you envision your child attending an international university.

 3. Alternative Schools: These schools appeal to kids with specific interests or who might respond to a less structured learning style.